-The Agricultural / Conservation district is intended to serve a dual purpose -- protection of existing agricultural land and restriction on development for lands with soils that have poor to moderate capabilities for supporting on-site sewage disposal systems.
-The Ag/C zoning district has the lowest residential density requirement of all districts and is generally served by local streets only.
-Intensive land uses, uses that would detract from the desired agricultural/open nature of the district, and uses which would otherwise interfere with the intent of the district are prohibited in the Ag/C zoning district.
+Principles of fiscal responsibility demand that the city utilize its presently existing water/sewer systems to their maximum before undertaking the construction of expensive additions to these systems.
+To this end, vacant lands with soils that have poor to moderate capabilities for supporting on-site sewage systems are designated Ag/C.

+The Ag/C district has the lowest residential density of all districts and is generally served by local streets only.
+Intensive land uses, uses which would detract from the desired agricultural/open nature of the district and uses which would otherwise interfere with the intent of this ordinance are prohibited.